Definitions and meanings

 Trademark is also known as a service mark or intellectual property.
 It is linked with any kind of logo, sign, design or, an expression used to identify a product or service of a certain source or company from those of others or competitors.
 If you have a registered trademark you can use the ® symbol with the mark or, words like TM (For goods) and SM (For services) is used with a mark in case you use the trademark as a “common law” trademark or service mark.
 Trademark can be owned by any individual, legal entity or, business organization.
 Trademark is used on the package, as a label or on the voucher and for corporate identity, it can be used or displayed on company buildings as well.

-Difference between brand awareness and brand positioning:
+Difference between brand name and trademark:

 1. Fundamental concept